Micaela-Rossi/BaSP-M2023/README.md

     Tablet breakpoint to be more acurate to figma: from 769 to 1024
     Desktop: from 1025

+## Week 05
+Creation of a new index to complete exercises of javascript.

+Some exercises have an extra console.log(), to show the before and after the resolution.
+If both have the same content, refresh the page.
+Some corrections was made in the files of Week-04.

 ## Author
 Micaela A. Rossi